-- The Japanese car manufacturer, Honda, designed the extremely powerful VTEC system for the gasoline engines.
-It was the invention and many car manufacturers started to develop their system after this.
-It became a big success and soon became an important part of Honda’s identity.
+- The Japanese car manufacturer, Honda, designed the extremely powerful VTEC system for its gasoline engines.
+It was a very successful invention and many car manufacturers started to develop their own systems after this.
+It was a big success and soon became an important part of Honda’s identity.

-- There was a greater demand in the early 80s to manufacture high-end speed vehicles with drivability and high power output.
+- There was a greater demand in the early 80s to manufacture high-end speed vehicles with drivability and high-power output.
 It was the vision of an R&D team of Honda to manufacture a 200 HP per liter power output system.
-They also came to know the need a method to thwart the air inlet resistance.
+They also came to know the need for a method to thwart the air inlet resistance.

-- They soon got the solution with Revolution-modulated Valve Control, REV valve mechanism.
+- They found the solution with Revolution-modulated Valve Control, REV valve mechanism.
 The team then designed a system with multiple valves to optimize airflow and achieve smoothness for operating engines.
-From this REV system, they soon discovered the VTEC valve actuation system to use in automobiles.
+From this REV system, they soon invented the VTEC valve actuation system to use in automobiles.

-- By this, they can have two camshaft profiles and variable valve opening times.
+- By using this, they can have two camshaft profiles and variable valve opening times.
 The camshaft profiles make it easier for the engine to run at differing speed and RPMs.
 This is a great discovery for low to middle engine speeds and medium to high-level engine speed.
-In 1991, the US market received the system with the Acura sports car.
+In 1991, the US market saw the introduction of the system with the Acura sports car.

 Honda Discovery of VTEC

-Long-time ago, it was considered that to have a higher fuel consumption, and then the engines have to generate high power.
+A long-time ago, it was considered that to have a higher fuel consumption then the engines had to generate high power.
 The best way to achieve this vision was considered to have a bigger engine.
 When the engines are bigger with larger cylinders, then more fuel can be combusted compared to a smaller engine.
 If that is not an option, then the other method is to pressurize the fuel-air mixture into the already existing engine.
-This method is called forced induction which was used by most car manufacturers where the mixture is made to get into the existing sized engine.
+This method is called forced induction which was used by most car manufacturers where the mixture is forced into the existing sized engine.
 This was the method used by many vehicles and Honda decided to modify the process with the introduction of multiple camshaft lobes.

-But Honda made an idea with a slight modification to keep the engine size same and the change is done to turn the engines faster.
+But Honda engineered a solution with a slight modification to keep the engine at the same size and change the process by turning the engines faster.
 Now when the speed of the engine is increased, the more air-fuel mixture is added to the engine, and in turn, the speed is increased.
-Both the intake and exhaust valves have to be made wide open to undergo this process.
+Both the intake and exhaust valves have to be wide open to undergo this process.

-This solution is implemented in a VTEC system that the valves become open and wide with varying RPMs.
-This efficient implementation of the idea made a huge success and further adaptations depending on the requirements are being done till date.
-This made the company to use such engines in many vehicles and to the question, what engines are VTEC is provided above.
+This solution is implemented in a VTEC system where the valves open wide with the varying RPMs.
+This efficient implementation of the idea made it a huge success and further adaptations depending on the requirements are still being done till day.
+This encouraged the company to use these engines in many vehicles and to the question, what engines are VTEC is provided above.

 Working of VTEC System

-- The VTEC switching between the cam profiles is extremely different which makes it unique.
+- The VTEC switching between the cam profiles is unique.
 Most of the systems use increased oil pressure to change the timing of camshaft by the early opening of the valves.
 This VTEC engine uses a different Cam set which operates at higher RPMs.

 - This switch is done by the locking pin that connects two separate lobes of cam at a certain speed of the engine.
-This switching can be made further changes depending on the needs and characteristics of the engine.
-The process can be reversed where the pin retracts from high profile cams to lower cams, at slow engine speed.
+This switching can be made depending on the needs and characteristics of the engine.
+The process can be reversed where the pin retracts from high profile cams to lower cams, at slower engine speed.

-- It can be understood that the VTEC system works similar to a mechanical compressor.
+- It is understood that the VTEC system works similar to a mechanical compressor.
 It is also similar to the working of a turbocharger where a high swirl effect is formed and it, in turn, creates the maximum power output.

 There are several VTEC variations are available as mentioned at the beginning of the post.
 The VTEC engine has helped the automobile industry to manufacture a great system for engine operation.

-What is the Purpose of VTEC in Honda Engine?
+What is the Purpose of VTEC in the Honda Engine?

 There is a huge relationship between engine performance and lobes on the camshaft.
-The VTEC system runs in the combination of an electronic and mechanical system that makes the engine to actively start the camshafts.
-In the VTEC system, multiple camshafts are available which helps in helping the vehicle to move in different speeds.
+The VTEC system runs as a combination of an electronic and mechanical system that makes the engine actively start the camshafts.
+In the VTEC system, multiple camshafts are available which helps the vehicle to move at different speeds.
 When the engine moves in different ranges of RPM, the computer of the engine is activated.
 This, in turn, activates the alternate lobes of the cam.
 The timing is also activated at the same time and the engine gets both low-speed and high-speed camshafts from the same engine.
-This is the reason that they use such engines and hence the solution to the question of what Honda engines are VTEC is obvious.
+This is the reason that they use such engines and hence the solution to the question of what Honda engines are VTEC?

 How the Horsepower of the Honda Engine is Increased?